Ayowel/renpy-setup-action/README.md

 ### Basic usage

-Install Ren'Py then execute a commands of your choosing.
+Install Ren'Py then execute a command of your choosing.
 In this example, we use the `exec` action to show Ren'Py's help message after installing:

 ```yml